Next stop, Nepal!

 • Am I covered medically while holidaying in Nepal?

 • Yes, all our policies cover for unlimited medical coverage.
 Zoom provides cover for your overseas medical expenses including hospital stays, surgery, doctor visits, emergency evacuation and repatriation home if required.
 We can provide written guarantees of payment of reasonable expenses directly with your hospital in emergency situations.
-Phew!
+We do not cover for trekking or hiking over 3,000 metres.

 • What happens if I need medical assistance in Nepal?